Replicable-MARL/MARLlib/docs/source/algorithm/ddpg_family.rst

 Usage & Limitation
 ^^^^^^^^^^^^^^^^^^^^^^

-FACMAC in *MARLlib* is suitable for
+FACMAC in *MARLlib* is applicable for

 - continues control tasks
 - cooperative tasks